pret/pokeemerald/INSTALL.md

     >   This command will ask for confirmation, just enter the yes action when prompted.
     </details>

     If `mingw-w64-x86_64-libpng` gives you errors during compilation, download [libpng source](https://sourceforge.net/projects/libpng/files/latest/download) and proceed to step 3.
-If not, you're ready to install pokkemerald!
+If not, you're ready to install pokeemerald!

 3. Change directories to the `libpng` folder: